Star-Owl/daily-mineral-bot/README.md

 ## Commands 🤖

 - `!time`: Displays a message with the time of the next mineral dose, which will be automatically deleted after a few seconds.
 - `!mineral` (Debug Command): Displays detailed information about a randomly selected mineral.
+This is primarily for testing minerals.
+- `!mineral_test` (Debug Command): Displays detailed information about a randomly selected mineral.
 This is primarily for testing new minerals.

 ## Contributing 🤝